poseidon-framework/poseidon-framework.github.io/trident.md

 </details>

 It can be called with a lot of optional arguments.
 Note that `rectify` by default does **not** apply any changes if none of these arguments are set.
+Each change requires explicit opt-in.

 ```bash
 trident rectify -d ... -d ... \